All Episodes

 Isn't that a little ridiculous to you?

-Well, it's been shown that the video was not the reason, but I my point being at the time I think it was reasonable.
+Well, it's been shown that the video was not the reason, but my point being, at the time, I think it was reasonable to get away from the market.

-But at the exact but at the exact same time she was told they knew within minutes it was a terror attack.
+But at the exact same time, she was told they knew within minutes it was a terror attack.

-She had denied the the repeated request for additional security.
+She had denied the repeated request for additional security.

 Nobody had seen this movie.

-It had it was given, it was being given the attention and treatment that it it uh perhaps deserved.
+It was being given the attention and treatment that it perhaps deserved.

-But when as soon as she blamed that attack on the movie, it suddenly put that movie in bright light in clique lights, and the whole world then turned around and started watching the movie.
+But as soon as she blamed that attack on the movie, it suddenly put that movie in bright lights, in Kleeglight, and the whole world then turned around and started watching the movie, which then it was at that point that people, protesters around the globe really began outraged over the movie, started attacking American interests around the world.

-people were hurt, people were killed in those protests, and uh all of it stems back to Hillary Clinton's desire to uh you know save face or or get out of trouble and lie and and then and then cause this real ma'am.
+And all of it stems back to Hillary Clinton's desire to save face or get out of trouble and lie and then cause this real bam.

-But you know, something Charles, I'm just convinced if we had a video of Hillary Clinton shooting people, that there would be people that would defend her and say, well, you know, she was gonna give the money to the poor.
+Was convinced, if we had a video of Hillary Clinton shooting people, that there would be people that would defend her and say, well, you know she was going to give the money to the poor.

-I got no, I don't have time, I gotta go.
+My point is this, I got no, I don't have time.

 I will talk honestly about it.